ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func setFilesOrder(ordersRequestDtoInteger: OrdersRequestDtoInteger? = nil, completion: @escaping (_ data: FileEntryIntegerArrayWrapper?, _ error: Error?) -> Void)
 ```

+Sets the order of the files specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/set-files-order/).